Keywords

 Culinary crime #3: Peanuts are not nuts

-Especially in the context of allergies, peanuts are discussed together with nuts like cashews and almonds.
+Especially in the context of food allergies, peanuts are discussed together with nuts like cashews and almonds.
 This is unfortunate, because peanuts are actually legumes - similar to beans - a dried fruit within pods of plants in the fabaceae family.
 Legumes usually have seams opening naturally on both sides.
 Nuts are an edible dried seed or fruit located within hard shells that do not open on their own.

 Culinary crime #4: Chili and Chile